gaoliyao/Roto-scale-translation-Equivariant-CNN/README.md

 ```
 Please specify the rotation range and scaling range for data generation.
 We initially generate [0.
 360] rotation and [0.3, 1.0] scaling.
 If resample/regeneration of training/testing dataset is required, please set i from 0 to the expected number of experiments you wish.

+### 2. Training.
+Specify hyperparameters and train with specified model.
+We include the following models with the following names explained in this [link](https://github.com/gaoliyao/sesn/wiki/Model-and-their-names).